eldavido7/LLM-PDF-Chatbot-with-Deepseek-v3-and-r1/README.md

    * Sign up for Google Cloud Console and create a project
    * Enable the Google Drive API
-   * Download the JSON credentials file and set its path in the .env file:
+   * Download the JSON credentials file and place it in the root directory of the application.

-            GOOGLE_APPLICATION_CREDENTIALS=path/to/credentials.json

    ii.
 DeepSeek API Key
    * Sign up for DeepSeek and generate an API key